AFusco/intrusion-detection-cv/README.md

 The system will provide the following outputs for each video frame:

-- **Graphical Output**: labeled blobs or the labeled contours corresponding to detected objects
+- **Graphical Output**: labeled blobs or the labeled contours corresponding to detected objects (red for false object, green for true object, blue for person)
 - **Text Output**: text file reporting the number of detected objects, the values of the associated blob features and the classification into either “person” or “other”

  <p align="center">